iroshanjaya1983/IR-Scheduler/README.md

 # IR Scheduler

-IR Scheduler Pro is an autonomous, web-enabled Infrared (IR) remote scheduler built for the ESP32-C3 Super Mini.
+IR Scheduler is an autonomous, web-enabled Infrared (IR) remote scheduler built for the ESP32-C3 Super Mini.
 This device allows you to learn IR codes (both RAW and decoded), schedule them to transmit at specific times, and toggle between a configuration mode and an autonomous execution mode using a physical switch.

 Accurate timekeeping is maintained using a DS3231 RTC, ensuring scheduled events fire reliably even without an active internet connection.